-The MB86832 is a member of the MB8683X series of RISC processors which offers high performance and high integration for a wide range of embedded applications.
+The MB86833 is a member of the MB8683X series of RISC processors which offers high performance and high integration for a wide range of embedded applications.
 The processor is based on the SPARC architecture and is upward code-compatible with previous implementations.
-At 66, 80, and 100 MHz, the processor runs at up to 66, 80, and 100 MIPS, respectively.
+At 66 MHz, the processor runs at up to 66 MIPS.

-The MB86832 is housed in a low-profile 176-pin plastic package.
-It is upward pin-compatible from the MB86831.
+The MB86833 is housed in a low-profile 144-pin plastic package.
 The on-chip data and instruction caches help decouple the processor from external memory latency.
 Separate on-chip instruction and data paths provide a high-bandwidth interface between the integer unit (IU) and caches.